2022 Ohio Bobcats football team: At Western Michigan

-vs. Northern Illinois
+Vs. Northern Illinois

 Ohio picked up its third straight win.
 The defense led the way for a second straight game, giving up only 17 points, while Ohio's passing game was held to a season low to that point 200 yards.

-vs. Buffalo
+Vs. Buffalo

-In a Tuesday night game Ohio became the only team in the MAC East to control its own destiny buy defeating Buffalo who had been unbeaten in MAC play.
+In a Tuesday night game, Ohio became the only team in the MAC East to control its own destiny by defeating Buffalo who had been previously unbeaten in MAC play.
 Ohio jumped out to a 24–3 lead behind 3 touchdown passes by Kurtis Rourke.
 Two of these touchdown receptions were by Sam Wiglusz and one was by Jacoby Jones.
 With 1:20 left in the half a 20-yard punt by Ohio setup Buffalo for a quick touchdown drive just before halftime.
 Ohio received the second half kickoff up by 14 but Rourke threw an interception that was returned by Buffalo's Keyshawn Cobb for a touchdown on the third play from scrimmage in the second half.
 Buffalo was back to within 24–17.
 The Bobcats responded with another Rourke touchdown pass caught by Miles Cross on the ensuing drive.
 Ohio fumbled on its next drive setting up another Buffalo touchdown to get the Bulls back within 7.
 A fourth quarter touchdown run by Jake Neatherton and a school record tying fifth touchdown pass by Rourke to Miles Cross sealed the win for the Bobcats.

 Ohio's defense continued its sudden second half turnaround as they held Buffalo to 260 total yards.
 Linebacker Keye Thompson had 11 tackles and 2 fumble recoveries.
 Thompson and Rourke were named MAC East Defensive and Offensive Players of the week.

-at Miami (OH)
+At Miami (OH)

 Ohio maintained control of its own destiny in the MAC East with a win over Miami in the Battle of the Bricks.
 The Bobcats held a 10–7 halftime lead after a 1-yard run touchdown by Sieh Bangura in the first quarter and a Nathanial Vakos field goal on the last play of the half.
 Ohio's offense took over the game in the second half.
 They scored on all 5 possessions in the half.
 The first three drives all ended on touchdown passes from Kurtis Rourke who threw for 363 yards in the game.
 The Ohio offense was able to hold the ball for 41:20 which helped the defense continue its second half improvement as they held Miami to 314 total yards and 69 yards on the ground.
 Mac Hippenhammer was the bright spot for Miami as he caught three touchdown passes from Brett Gabbert.

-at Ball State
+At Ball State

 Starting quarterback Kurtis Rourke was injured in the second quarter of the game and Ohio was forced to rely on its running game and defense to defeat Ball State.
 The Bobcats ran for 224 yards with 148 and two touchdowns coming from Sieh Bangura.
 Ohio's defense forced three turnovers and held the Cardinals to 18 points.
 Safety Alvin Floyd had an interception ad 12 tackles to earn MAC East Defensive player of the week.